-Don’t make the mistake of thinking that you are reaching your goal of more subscribers or sales just because people are clicking on your ads.
+Don’t make the mistake of thinking that you’re reaching your goal of more subscribers or sales just because people are clicking on your ads.

-Instead, use AdWords reports in Google Analytics to see:
+Instead, use Google Ads reports in Google Analytics to see:

-- which of your ad campaigns are working
+- Which of your ad campaigns are resulting in conversions

 When logged in, you’ll see the Google Analytics homepage, which gives you a good overview of what is going on with your website.